siberianfox/tinygwiki/TinyG-Homing-planned-for-version-0.95.md

 * Amin
 * Amax

-The pin closest to the board edge is ground, the pin on the inside of the connector is the switch input.
+For each pair, the pin closest to the board edge is the ground, the pin next to it (labeled in silkscreen) is the switch input.
 The inputs are 3.3v logic inputs and **must not have 5v applied to them or you will burn out the inputs**.
 The inputs are tied high - with strong pullups for v7 boards and on-chip weak pullups for earlier boards.

-The 3.3v output pair is made available for opto-coupled and other powered switch options, but are TinyG does not currently support this.
+Two 3.3v output pins are made available for opto-coupled and other powered switch options, but TinyG does not currently support this.
 It should work but you will need to be careful not to damage the inputs.
 If you draw the 3.3v do not pull more than 30 ma.

 ### Switch Wiring
 To connect a switch to an input pin simply wire the switch across the ground and the input.
 This applies to both normally open (NO) and normally closed (NC) switches.
 Either NO or NC switches may be used, but all switches must be of the same type.
 We recommend using NC switches for better noise immunity.

 Wire a single switch to each axis that will be part of homing.
 The following configuration is typical for most milling machines and 3D printers:
+* Connect to:
-* Xmin - X homing limit - on the left of the machine
+*     Xmin - X homing switch - on the left of the machine
-* Ymin - Y homing limit - at the front of the machine
+*     Ymin - Y homing switch - at the front of the machine
-* Zmax - Z homing limit - at the top of the Z axis travel
+*     Zmax - Z homing switch - at the top of the Z axis travel

 The unused inputs may be wired as axis limit switches (kill) or left unused.
-If you wire axis limits you should connect the switch for that axis to it's proper input, and not connect multiple switches to the input.
+If you wire limits you should connect the switch to its proper axis, and not connect multiple switches to an input.
+Adding limit switches would add these three switches to the example above:
+* Xmax - X limit switch - on the right of the machine
+* Ymax - Y limit switch - at the back of the machine
+* Zmin - Z limit switch - at the bottom of the Z axis travel

 This is necessary to proper function if one of the switches is closed during startup.
 The A inputs (if otherwise unused) can also be used as a machine kill.

 ### Switch Configuration
 The following settings are used for switch configuration.